core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Signature Algorithm ## {#ssec-common-context-cs-alg}

-The new Signature Algorithm identifies the digital signature algorithm used for computing and verifying the countersignature on the COSE object (see {{Sections 3.2 and 3.3 of RFC9338}}), when messages are protected in group mode (see {{mess-processing}}).
+The new parameter Signature Algorithm identifies the digital signature algorithm used for computing and verifying the countersignature on the COSE object (see {{Sections 3.2 and 3.3 of RFC9338}}), when messages are protected in group mode (see {{mess-processing}}).
 If this parameter is not set, the group mode is not used in the group.

 ### Signature Encryption Key ## {#ssec-common-context-group-enc-key}